dbritos/sadofetrack/README.md

 # sadofetrack
 This project makes it possible to tune the emission frequency of the satellites and follow the frequency shift produced by the Doppler effect.

+# ft991atracker

+I\This is the version for Yaesu FT991a this program  not use hamlib the only lib to install is  ephem you can install this with:

+``sudo apt-get install -y python3-ephem``

 # Program requirements

 Have Rigctl installed